rizdaprasetya/Raw-Domain-Extension-Price/README.md

 ### Disclaimer & Credits
+- By "we","us", or "our" I refer to my own self (not a collective "we"), because it is for my personal use.
 - This repo is mainly for my own personal use.
 Hosted here so I can easily access it.
 No one is guaranteeing anything.
 I don't mean any harm/mis-use to the underlying source of info.
 - I don't know about the accuracy any of the info provided.
 It is provided as-is.
 - This repo was inspired & took a lot of useful info from this (now removed repo): `https://github.com/judge2020/Actual-Domain-Prices/`